morabah/posalpro-app/templates/design-patterns/README.md

 - Mobile components must have 44px+ touch targets and proper gesture handling.
 - Add data-testid attributes for reliable testing.
 - Include analytics tracking for hypothesis validation.

+**Bridge Pattern Guidelines:**

+- Use bridge templates for centralized data management and API operations
+- Implement singleton pattern for API bridges to ensure consistent caching
+- Wrap pages/sections with Management Bridge providers for state coordination
+- Replace `useApiClient` calls with bridge hooks for standardized error handling
+- Include analytics tracking in all bridge operations for hypothesis validation
+- Use TypeScript interfaces from bridge-types.template.ts for type safety
+- Follow the three-layer architecture: API Bridge → Management Bridge → Components

 Templates included